MicrosoftDocs/memdocs/memdocs/intune/remote-actions/organizational-messages-prerequisites.md

 * Organizational messages manager (Microsoft Intune role)
 * Organizational messages writer (Azure AD role)

-For more information about role-based access control (RBAC), see [RBAC with Microsoft Intune](../fundamentals/role-based-access-control.md).
+You can also create a custom role for people managing organization messages using role-based access control (RBAC).
+For more information about how to use built-in roles and custom roles, see [RBAC with Microsoft Intune](../fundamentals/role-based-access-control.md).

 ## Logo requirements
 Logos must meet these requirements: